Autumn in Greenville, SC

 -

-Stewart Farms in Enoree: Explore their 10-acre pumpkin patch with over 70 varieties in every shape, size, and color imaginable.
+Stewart Farms in Enoree (Opening Day: September 27): Explore their 10-acre pumpkin patch with over 70 varieties in every shape, size, and color imaginable.
 While you’re there, enjoy wagon rides, browse their fall décor, and stock up on garden mums and fresh veggies.
 Don’t forget to check out their corn maze, too!

 -